MissAllSunday/Breeze/docs/WALL_VISIBILITY_RULES.md

 ### Accessing a profile wall page

 Before any posts are considered, Breeze checks whether you are even allowed to open the wall.
-The answer is *no* — and you see a not-allowed page — if either of the following is true:
+You are denied access if any of the following is true:

+- Your SMF member group does not have the `profile_view` permission.
 - The wall owner has you in their block list.
 - You have the wall owner in your block list.

-Both directions are checked.
+The block checks run in both directions.
 This is the same symmetric rule that applies to individual posts; it just happens earlier, at the page level.

-Guests (not logged in) are subject only to the first check — Breeze cannot look up a guest's block list.
+Guests (not logged in) are subject only to the first two checks — Breeze cannot look up a guest's block list.

 ### When a post might appear in your general feed

+Before the general wall page loads at all, Breeze checks that your member group has the `viewGeneralWall` Breeze permission.
+Without it you cannot open the page and no feed is built.

-For every post Breeze considers surfacing in your general wall feed, it runs through these five questions.
+For every post Breeze considers surfacing in your general wall feed, it then runs through these five questions.
 The post is shown only if the answer to all five is *yes*:

 1. **Is this post connected to one of your buddies?** Either the person who